jesustellor/Biograph/README.md

 ## The Odin Project

-I published this project using the method mentioned here in project [The Odin Project](https://www.theodinproject.com/lessons/foundations-landing-page#setting-up-your-projects-github-repository)
+I published this project using the method mentioned here in [The Odin Project](https://www.theodinproject.com/lessons/foundations-landing-page#setting-up-your-projects-github-repository)

 ## Conclusion